andgineer/sorokin.engineer/posts/en/_posts/2016-10-14-amazon_dash_install.md

 ![](/images/google_calendar_settings.png)

-(!)
-Do not forget to give access to the sheet and calendar to the app user (email you can see in json-file).
+<i class='fa fa-exclamation-triangle'></i> Do not forget to give access to the sheet and calendar to the app user
+(email you can see in json-file).

 ## Event logic

-Each amazon button press inserted into Google Spreadsheet `press` sheet.
+Each amazon button press inserted into Google Sheets `press` sheet.

 In `event` sheet would be inserted events with logic described below.